christianreiser/P2-Traffic-Sign-Classifier/README.md

 * The number of unique classes/labels in the data set is 43

 ####2.
-Include an exploratory visualization of the dataset and identify where the code is in your code file.
+Exploratory visualization of the dataset.

 The code for this step is contained in the 3. until 5. code cells of the IPython notebook.

 Here is an exploratory visualization of the data set.
-It is a bar chart showing how some classes have lots of images while some classes just have a few.
+It is a bar chart showing how some classes have more than 2000images while some classes have less than 250.

 ![](https://github.com/christianreiser/P2-Traffic-Sign-Classifier/blob/master/Images/classes2.png)
 Here is the first image of each class: